-2021 2022 2023 Aspirations Number of tobacco farmers contracted by PMI and PMI tobacco suppliers 253,813 n/a n/a · chain Number of tobacco farmers from whom PMI purchased tobacco n/a 223,299 305,756 Proportion of tobacco purchased through direct contracts by PMI and PMI tobacco suppliers 98% 99% ✓ 94% maintain >90% Tobacco supply chain Number of third-party tobacco suppliers with whom PMI has a direct contractual relationship 16 15 19 bacc Number of PMI leaf operations that contract tobacco farmers directly 5 5 5 To Number of countries where PMI sources tobacco from 21 20 23 Number of field technicians providing support to contracted farmers and monitoring the implementation of PMI's Agricultural Labor Practices (ALP) n/a 3,128 3,121 ng Proportion of PMI employees trained on Responsible Sourcing Principles (RSP) n/a n/a 93% Capability building Proportion of PMI employees buyers/procurement professionals trained on specific sustainability topics n/a n/a 90% bill Number of suppliers in capacity building program n/a n/a 5 Cal Proportion of critical suppliers in capacity building program n/a n/a 1%
+2021 2022 2023 Aspirations Number of tobacco farmers contracted by PMI and PMI tobacco suppliers 8 253,813 n/a n/a Number of tobacco farmers from whom PMI purchased tobacco 9 n/a 223,299 305,756 / chain Proportion of tobacco purchased through direct contracts by PMI and PMI tobacco suppliers 98% 99% ✓ 94% maintain >90% Tobacco supply chain Number of third-party tobacco suppliers with whom PMI has a direct contractual relationship 10 16 15 19 расс Number of PMI leaf operations that contract tobacco farmers directly 5 5 5 P Number of countries where PMI sources tobacco from 21 20 23 Number of field technicians providing support to contracted farmers and monitoring the implementation of PMI's Agricultural Labor Practices (ALP) n/a 3,128 3,121 gu Proportion of PMI employees trained on Responsible Sourcing Principles (RSP) n/a n/a 93% pability building Proportion of PMI employees buyers/procurement professionals trained on specific sustainability topics n/a n/a 90% pabil Number of suppliers in capacity building program n/a n/a 5 ပ် Proportion of critical suppliers in capacity building program n/a n/a 1%

-8 Following the introduction in 2022 of PMI's sustainable supply chain model, data on tobacco farmers contracted by PMI tobacco suppliers is not available Tobacco farmers whose tobacco are included in PMI packed products on selected Key Performance Indicators 2023 in the Business Transformation Metrics and Sustainability Index Reporting 2023 to the Board of Directors of Philip Morris International Inc.
+8 Following the introduction in 2022 of PMI's sustainable supply chain model, data on tobacco farmers contracted by PMI tobacco suppliers is not available.

-10 Data refer to parent companies.
+9 Tobacco farmers whose tobacco are included in PMI packed products 10 Data refer to parent companies.